tydickinson29/Fires/README.md

 In regards to river gages, 54 were selected on major rivers and creek throughout the CWA.

+The main flooding script will output: reports, report days, fatalities, injuries, and damages.
+The rainfall data is discussed below and the number of times river gages went above moderate was gathered by hand through AWIPS.

 # Fire Weather

 Report dataset was obtained from the Texas Forestry Service.